-lcon ltem Description 1 Keyboard For entering data into your computer.
-See "Using the keyboard" on page 14.
-2 Touchpad Touch-sensitive pointing device.
+lcon ltem Description 1 Ċ Power button Turns the computer on and off.
+2 Keyboard For entering data into your computer.
+See "Using the keyboard" on page 15 .
+Do not use a keyboard protector or similar cover as the keyboard includes ventilation intakes for cooling.
+3 Touchpad Touch-sensitive pointing device.
 The touchpad and selection buttons form a single surface.
 Press down firmly on the touchpad surface to perform a left click.
 Press down firmly on the lower right corner to perform a right click.
-3 Ċ Power button Turns the computer on and off.